-- The governing body-approved budget and amendments thereto be posted on the municipality's Web site. - Expenditures be limited to budgeted expenditures as shown in the budget approved by the governing body.
-For the 2017-18 fiscal year, CTA expenses (\$1,156,756) exceeded the CTA Board-approved budget (\$422,049) by \$734,707.
+- O Pursuant to State law,44 interlocal agreements may need to address accountability of funds and reporting of all receipts and disbursements to each participating party to the interlocal agreement.
+However, the interlocal agreement does not establish, or adequately address, CTA responsibilities regarding accountability for CTA resources.
+Specifically: - The interlocal agreement does not include any provisions that address the safeguarding of moneys.
+According to Note 3 to the CTA 2017-18 fiscal year audited financial statements, the CTA maintains its deposits with qualified public depositories as defined in State law.45 However, requiring such in the agreement would provide additional assurance that CTA moneys are afforded protection consistent with City Council intent. - The interlocal agreement46 requires the CTA to prepare and adopt an annual budget and provides that the budget, and all amendments thereto, shall be subject to prior City approval.
+However, the interlocal agreement does not include transparency and expenditure limitations required by State law for municipalities, such as a requirement that: - The governing body-approved budget and amendments thereto be posted on the municipality's Web site.47 - Expenditures be limited to budgeted expenditures as shown in the budget approved by the governing body.48 For the 2017-18 fiscal year, CTA expenses (\$1,156,756) exceeded the CTA Board-approved budget (\$422,049) by \$734,707.
 In response to our inquiry, City personnel indicated that CTA revenues exceeded budgeted revenues by \$1,261,457 for that fiscal year and that some of the over expenditures were attributable to circumstances that provided the additional revenues.
 City personnel also indicated that the CTA Board was provided explanations for any line items materially different from the budget, but the CTA Board did not formally approve a budget amendment to increase the budgeted expenditures.